My Best Astrophotography Lens – Venus Optics – Laowa 12mm f/2.8 Zero-D

 Ready to look to the stars?
 When it comes to taking landscape photographs, there are plenty of options for cameras and lenses, all of which will suit a variety of circumstances, but there are certainly ones that are the best for some types of photography.
 In particular, the area of astrophotography requires specific things in a lens to get the best shot.

-I think all of us would love to own most of the lenses in the photography catalogs however when you are a travel or landscape photographer, you won’t want to carry them all, well not on your back at least!
+I think all of us would love to own most of the lenses in the photography stores however when you are a travel or landscape photographer, you won’t want to carry them all, well not on your back at least!
 At the best, I may only take 3 lenses with me when traveling, covering a range of focal lengths and for specific purposes based on where I am heading and the subjects I’m hoping to capture.
 When air travel is involved, the weight of your kit becomes extremely important.

 This Laowa 12mm f/2.8 lens is a fixed focal length and is what I would call a dedicated lens.
 That is dedicated for times when you need to go really wide.
 Thankfully the Zero-D in the name means Zero Distortion, which I can attest to any distortion is barely noticeable for such a wide angle lens.
 This lens is great for uses such as astrophotography or architecture photography.
 This is important as when I get back to my computer, I want to avoid having to correct distortion in post-processing as it is another time-consuming step that can be avoided this way.